“I got complacent. Don’t ever let that happen to you.”

 Many in this situation think hope lives at the crossroads of these two states, but when I contemplate the notion of hope, I don’t feel particularly empowered.

 Hope feels anxious to me, like a patient waiting by the phone for the oncologist to call with test results.
 It is akin to being tied by two ropes pulling in opposite directions and thus going nowhere.

 On one side is total acceptance of what the future may hold.
 Peacefully residing in this state, nothing is taken for granted and it is possible to be healed (on an emotional and spiritual level) even without hope of a cure.

 On the other side is a state of self-empowerment that drives change and the will to maintain it over time.

 In between these two perspectives, but preventing full access to either, is hope.
 Cutting the ropes of what you hope for allows you to fully and simultaneously embrace both states of being: acceptance and self-empowerment.

 The conversation with my patient took this philosophical turn when I shared my mindset living with cancer.
 Since my diagnosis, I consider myself to be on borrowed time, cherishing every moment of life that is given.
 From this place, I make very different decisions than someone on a bridge of hope, dangling over a deep ravine of fear.

-It was at this point that my patient confided that he too had a similar attitude in regard to his mortality, but that over the years in remission, he lost that razor’s edge of mindset, resulting in his admission: “I got complacent.
-Don’t ever let that happen to you”
+My patient then confided that he used to have a similar attitude in regard to his mortality, but over the years in remission he lost that razor’s-edge mindset, resulting in his admission: “I got complacent.
+Don’t ever let that happen to you.”

-Cancer diagnosis or not, we all have to balance the paradox of cultivating health while not being attached to the outcome.
+Cancer diagnosis or not, we all have to balance the paradox of cultivating health while remaining detached from the outcome.
 There are matters in life beyond our control, but much is mutable.
 The most liberating decision is to choose freedom over fear, cultivating peace, regardless of circumstances.